Soviet offensive plans controversy: Suvorov, Icebreaker

-Vladimir Rezun, a former officer of the Soviet military intelligence and a defector to the UK, justified the claim in his 1988 book Icebreaker: Who Started the Second World War under the pseudonym Viktor Suvorov and again in several subsequent books: M Day, The Last Republic, Cleansing, Suicide, The Shadow of Victory, I Take my words Back, The Last Republic II, The Chief Culprit, and Defeat.
+Vladimir Rezun, a former officer of the Soviet military intelligence who had defected to the UK, writing under the pseudonym Viktor Suvorov, justified the claim in his 1988 book Icebreaker: Who Started the Second World War and again in several subsequent books: M Day, The Last Republic, Cleansing, Suicide, The Shadow of Victory, I Take my words Back, The Last Republic II, The Chief Culprit, and Defeat.
 He argued that Soviet ground forces were well-organized and mobilized en masse along the German–Soviet frontier for a Soviet invasion of Europe slated for Sunday, 6 July 1941 but were unprepared to defend their own territory.

 One of Suvorov's pieces of evidence favoring the theory of an impending Soviet attack was his claim regarding the maps and phrasebooks issued to Soviet troops.
 Military topographic maps, unlike other military supplies, are strictly local and cannot be used elsewhere than in the intended operational area.
 Suvorov claims Soviet units were issued with maps of Germany and German-occupied territory, and phrasebooks including questions about SA offices—SA offices were found only in German territory proper.
 In contrast, maps of Soviet territory were scarce.
 Notably, after the German attack, the officer responsible for maps, Lieutenant General Mikhail Kudryavtsev, was not punished by Stalin, who was known for extreme punishments after failures to obey his orders.
 According to Suvorov, this demonstrates that Kudryavtsev was obeying the orders of Stalin, who simply did not expect a German attack.

 Suvorov offers as another piece of evidence the extensive effort Stalin took to conceal general mobilization by manipulating the laws setting the conscription age.
 That allowed Stalin to provide the expansive build-up of the Red Army.
 Since there was no universal military draft in the Soviet Union until 1939, by enacting the universal military draft on 1 September 1939 (the date World War II had begun), and by changing the minimum age for joining the Red Army from 21 to 18, Stalin triggered a mechanism which achieved a dramatic increase in the military strength of the Red Army.

 This specific law on mobilization allowed the Red Army to increase its army of 1,871,600 men in 1939 to 5,081,000 in the spring of 1941 under secrecy to avoid alarming the rest of the world.

 Suvorov's main points include the following: